 Before his arrest, ACT party leader Hamad branded this year’s election a military exercise rather than a civilian one.

-Analyst Thabit Jacob agrees that voters suddenly voting CCM over the oppositions is suspicious.
+Analyst Thabit Jacob agrees that voters suddenly voting CCM over the opposition is suspicious.

 “Historically, elections in Zanzibar are tightly contested,” he explains.
 “But this time, CCM had a problem because their candidate [Ali Hassan Mwinyi] was very unpopular.
 He was not even born in Zanzibar, and would have lost quite clearly.”

 In a historical context, CCM winning the majority of the vote is “absolutely unthinkable,” Jacob adds.

 Tanzania’s Zanzibar archipelago experienced unrest during the polls